-This course provides basic instructions in procedural coding in the AMA CPT-4 manual for the medical practice or other outpatient setting.
+This course provides basic instructions in procedural coding in the AMA CPT-4 manual for the medical practice or other outpatient settings.
 Participants will learn to identify the main term and select the medical, surgical, and/or diagnostic procedure or service that accurately describes what is supported by the documentation in the medical record.

 This course provides basic instructions in procedural coding in the AMA CPT-4 manual for the medical practice or other outpatient setting.
 Medical coders must be able to use the CPT (Current Procedural Terminology) manual correctly and ensure the 5 digit code(s) selected matches supporting documentation and understand the guidelines that health insurance carriers expect healthcare providers to follow when billing for services rendered.